 Ms. Stanwood requested that the NHB be consulted during the siting of the new mountain bike trail in the Adventure Park.
 The NHB will schedule a field visit in July.
 The NHB requests that Part J of the Environmental Management Program section (p.
-27) include the new plant species recently found by the NHB and that Mount Sunapee Resort delay mowing the trail until after mid-August to protect this population, just as it does for the Duckling (Jet Stream) ski slope.
+27) include the greater fringed-gentian (Gentianopsis crinite), a plant species recently found at Mount Sunapee.
+The NHB lists the plant as "State Threatened" meaning that the plant is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range within the state.
+Mount Sunapee Resort will delay mowing until after mid-August to protect this population, just as it does for the Duckling (Jet Stream) ski slope.

 Mr. Miller appreciated the expanded BMP listing and asked if summer visitation could be added to the AOP.
 Mr. Gamble expressed concern about providing what would normally be private business information.

 Discussion continued: could macro-level visitation trends be reported? the State leased to a private operator; as long as there is no damage to state resources or health and safety issues, the operation is privately run and the operator retains its rights beyond what is required under the lease; the lease agreement does not require disclosure of visitation; the AOP reports out certain activities, as outlined in the lease, on a macro-level; unless contrary to the lease, it is up to Mount Sunapee Resort to share any proprietary information; capital investments are not a simple decision and the State is not responsible for these business decisions.
 Mr. Miller requested that the minutes reflect the discussion on the distinction between what information is publicly disclosed under the lease and what may be privately held by a private operator.